-With the end of 2020 fast approaching, the UK is about to exit the EU transitional period.
+From 1 January 2021, the UK has exited the EU transitional period.
 This will see the UK treated for the first time as a “third country” in many areas where there used to be UK / EU cooperation, subject to any agreement on the future relationship.

-In a number of areas, the legal frameworks for 2021 and onwards will differ significantly from the current EU landscape.
-This raises a number of challenges and the Law Society will be holding a series of webinars to talk practitioners through these changes, in conjunction either external stakeholders or with members from our policy committees.
+In a number of areas, the legal frameworks for 2021 and onwards will differ significantly from the previous EU landscape.
+This raises a number of challenges and the Law Society held a series of webinars to talk practitioners through these changes, in conjunction either external stakeholders or with members from our policy committees.